Cook, Learn, and Share to Fight Hunger.

 • Tartiest of the bunch: Granny Smiths are known for their bright green skin and intensely tart flavor.

-• Crisp and firm: These apples have a satisfying bite and hold their shape well in baking.
+• Crisp and firm: They have a satisfying bite and hold their shape well in baking.

 • Ideal for cooking: Their tartness cuts through sweetness in pies, crisps, and applesauce.